 Water holding capacity, or high water retention value, is often mentioned as a key property of cellulose fibrils.
 When it is dispersed into water, the fibrils trap water between them and do not release it easily.
 As a consequence, even rather low concentration of MFC in water has gel-like appearance since the water is not able to flow freely.
 What is behind this?
 Let’s try to find out.

-Large surface area of MFC
+Large surface area and high amount of hydroxyl groups

-MFC has a huge surface area which makes it possible to bind a lot of water to the fibrils.
-The large surface area comes from the fibrillation process where the raw material, some kind of cellulose fibers, is torn down to thinner and thinner fibrils.
+Cellulose fibrils has a huge surface area which makes it possible to bind a lot of water to the fibrils.
+This large surface area comes from the fibrillation process where the raw material, some kind of cellulose fibers, is torn down to thinner and thinner fibrils.
 At the same time, the surface area grows.

-MFC consists of thin and long fibrils with high surface area
+Cellulose fibrils consists of thin and long fibrils with high surface area

 Not an absorbent

-Although MFC is excellent at holding water, it is not an absorbent.
+Although cellulose fibrils is excellent at holding water, it is not an absorbent.
 In other words, after drying, MFC does not absorb the same amount of water.
 Drying reduces the surface area of the fibril and changes its surface character permanently.
 This change is called hornification and occurs on all cellulosic surfaces.
 Hornification of pulp fibers was described for the first time in the 1940’s by G. Jayme and has been studied quite extensively.
 For instance, it has been shown that certain polymers can improve the redispersing of dried cellulose fibers.
 If you want to know more about the scientific background, a summary by Fernandes Diniz and colleagues is a good starting point.